united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/access-services-from-outside-cluster.md

 4. Click **Save** to apply the changes.

-Access the Kafka Broker at at port 9094.
+Access the Kafka Broker at port 9094.

 ## Services with ClusterIP